Florida, Missouri: History

 The Clemens family, seeking better opportunities, left Florida for Hannibal, Missouri, when young Samuel was around five years old.
 He would continue to visit Florida for extended summer vacations at his uncle John Quarles' farm.
 Such summer memories and social interactions with Quarles house servants formed many of the sketches and perspectives that Clemens placed in his novels.
 The Quarles farmhouse remains as an active archeological project available to the public near Florida.

 Civil War

-As part of the area known as Little Dixie, Monroe County's residents largely sided with the Confederacy during the American Civil War.
+As part of the area known as Little Dixie, Monroe County's residents largely sided with the Confederacy during the Civil War.
 The area around Florida was the scene of two small battles during the conflict.
 The first happened in July 1861.
 Brigadier General Thomas A. Harris of the pro-Confederate Missouri State Guard had established his headquarters at Florida in June, and by early July he had nearly 500 troops in the immediate vicinity under his command.
-When informed of this growing threat by Union sympathizers and Federal spies, Union commander Nathaniel Lyon, in St. Louis, ordered action be taken.
+When informed of this growing threat by Union sympathizers and Federal spies, Union commander Nathaniel Lyon in St. Louis ordered action be taken.
 On July 8, 1861, Federal forces consisting of six companies of regular infantry plus a company of Hannibal Home Guards — around six hundred men total — and a cannon with crew, set out from Palmyra, Missouri, toward Florida.